1 BioSciCon, MarkPap Products

 MarkPap® Tissue Bank

 MarkPap® Solution contains a synthetic antioxidant that improves the preservation of the enzyme activity (biomarker) and the cell integrity.
 The Solution may be used for conservation of cervical specimens for pharmaceutical industry for the development of molecular-targeting drugs (lysosomal targeting) against invasive cervical cancers.
-This product is in its very initial phase of development (15).
+This product is in an initial phase of development.